Available with Data Reviewer license.

 - To run the check on specific features in a feature class, click SQL to construct an SQL query.

-- In the Search Goal group, check the check boxes to find the features that should be returned as results.
+- If necessary, check the check boxes that correspond to the features that should be recorded in the Reviewer table.

 - If necessary, type descriptive text for the check results in the Notes text box in the Reviewer Remarks area.

 - If necessary, click the Severity drop-down arrow and choose a value that indicates the priority of the check's results in the Reviewer Remarks area.

 The severity indicates the importance of the check result.
 The values range from 1 to 5, with 1 being the highest priority and 5 being the lowest.